Death threats cancel commencement address

 San Diego, CA

-Princeton University Professor Keeanga-Yamahtta Taylor cancelled her commencement address at the University of San Diego after receiving death threats and violent email reactions to a commencement address she had previously delivered at Hampshire College in Massachusetts.
+Princeton University Professor Keeanga-Yamahtta Taylor cancelled her commencement address at the University of California, San Diego after receiving death threats and violent email reactions to a commencement address she had previously delivered at Hampshire College in Massachusetts.
 At Hampshire, Taylor called President Trump a “racist, sexist megalomaniac.”

 Professor Keeanga-Yamahtta Taylor is an assistant professor of African Studies at Princeton University.
 She studies social justice and racial issues and wrote a book titled, “From #blacklivesmatter to Black Liberation.”
 On May 20, 2017, during a commencement speech at Hampshire College, she called President Trump a “racist, sexist megalomaniac.”
 Afterwards, the speech was circulated by conservative media outlets, including Fox News.
 Taylor reported receiving death threats and hateful messages.
 She said she was cancelling upcoming public appearances out of a fear for her own life.